-The small hilltop Alder Creek Grove contains a community of mountain cabins and is the most heavily-developed sequoia grove.
+The small hilltop Alder Creek Grove contains a community of mountain cabins known as Sequoia Crest, making it the most heavily-developed sequoia grove.

 The grove doesn’t have a typical old-growth feel, but seems more like an ordinary Sierra woodland decorated with a few big trees.
 Although it has a nice collection of big sequoias, they’re somewhat widely scattered and all of the grove appears to have been logged of non-sequoia trees.
 There are also a few huge sequoia stumps.
 The woods around the houses are in the best condition and are fairly lush-looking; the dirt roads leading away from the community are more obviously logged, with exposed sequoias growing out of open fields in some places and dense stands of really small trees in others.